nerodrakar/PAREPY/statistical_concepts_distributions.md

 </table>

 <p align = "justify">
-The density functions of the Type I and Type II extreme value distributions are shown in <a href="fig"> Figure 3</a>.
+The density functions of the Type I and Type II extreme value distributions are shown in <a href="fig3"> Figure 3</a>.
 The following subsection will discuss the last type of the extreme value distribution, the Type III extreme value distribution, also known as the Weibull distribution.
 </p>
 <br>

-<p align = "center"><b>Figure 3.</b> Extrem Value Density Function.</p>
+<p align = "center"><b>Figure 3.</b> Extrem Value or Gumbel Density Function.</p>
 <center><img src="assets/images/Extreme_value_density_functions.png" width="50%" id="fig3"></center>

 <br>